carpentries/instructor-training/episodes/06-feedback.md

 > ## Survey links
 >
-> The survey links above are just for you to preview the survey as part of
+> The survey links above are only for you to preview the survey as part of
 > Instructor Training.
 When you are teaching a workshop, make sure to share the
 > links that gets generated on your workshop website.
 Doing so will ensure that
 > you will receive all the survey results from your workshop participants.